yinxc/structural-information-minimisation/README.md

-# structural-entropy-minimisation and modularity-maximisation
+# structural-entropy-minimisation
-greedy algorithm for structure information minimisation and modularity maximisation example java -jar structureinfo.jar xxx/xxx/xxx/graph
+Algorithm for structure entroy minimisation example java -jar structureEntropy.jar xxx/xxx/xxx/hicGraph

-graph is the input of this algorithm.
-The format is
+hicGraph is the input of this algorithm.
+The format is 3
-3
 1 2 1.0
 1 3 2.0
 2 3 3.0
-The first line is the number of nodes of the graph
+The first line is the number of bins in the graph
-The second line is the edge: first_node_id second_node_id weight .splitted by space.
+The second line is the edge: first_bin second_bin reads .splitted by space.
 The node_id start from 1.

-resultfile (graph.deDoc(E)community or graph.deDoc(M)community) is the result of communities found by algorithm deDoc(E) or deDoc(M).
-Each line is a community.
+Resultfile (hicGraph.deDoc(E) or hicGraph.deDoc(M)) is the result of communities found by algorithm deDoc(E) or deDoc(M).
+Each line is a tad.
+And it will print the 2D-nSE of the hicGraph.

-first of all, you need to change the name of file structureinfo.jar.txt and modularity.jar.txt to structureinfo.jar and modularity.jar.
+To compute 1D-nSE, use command java -jar onednSE.jar xxx/xxx/xxx/hicGraph
+The result is the 1D-nSE of this hicGraph.

+To get the java source code, you just need to decompress structureEntropy.jar and onednSE.jar using software such as WinRAR.